aclaf/flagrant/docs/explanation/grammar.md

 # Parser grammar specification

+--8<-- "unreleased.md"

 This specification defines the formal grammar for valid command-line input that Flagrant's parser accepts.
 The grammar covers how arguments are classified as options versus positionals, the syntax rules for long and short options (including value assignment), positional argument identification, and special constructs like dictionary arguments and the end-of-options delimiter.

 The grammar presented here is **prescriptive**, defining what input is syntactically valid.
-The parser's behavior specification (`specs/parser/behavior.md`) describes how the parser processes valid input to produce parse results.
-The configuration specification (`specs/parser/configuration.md`) documents how parser configuration affects grammar interpretation.
+The [parser behavior specification](behavior.md) describes how the parser processes valid input to produce parse results.
+The [configuration specification](configuration.md) documents how parser configuration affects grammar interpretation.

 This document uses Extended Backus-Naur Form (EBNF) notation for formal grammar rules, supplemented with prose explanations and concrete examples.
 The grammar is **deterministic given a parser configuration**.
 Different configurations (strict mode, negative number handling, subcommand definitions) result in different effective grammars, but each configuration produces deterministic parsing without ambiguity.